e-CODEX/workflows/README.md

 | `java-version`           | Java version to use for the analysis.
 Must be 17 or higher      | Yes      | 21      |
 | `build-tool`             | Build tool to use for the analysis.
 Must be 'maven' or 'gradle' | Yes      | 'maven' |

+> [!IMPORTANT]
->Note: Building with Gradle requires the use of the Gradle wrapper.
+> Building with Gradle requires the use of the Gradle wrapper.

+> [!TIP]
->Note: Using jacoco-xml-report-path with multi module can be problematic.
+>  Using jacoco-xml-report-path with multi module can be problematic.

 It also requires the following secret: